iamcoderdevesh/CinemaTicketBooking/README.md

-# Bus Ticket Booking Website
+# Cinema Ticket Booking Website
 ## Abstract:

 LynxCinema is an online platform designed to revolutionize the way people book movie tickets.
 With a user-friendly interface and a wide selection of cinemas and showtimes, LynxCinema makes it easy for moviegoers to plan their next outing.
 Our advanced booking system allows customers to reserve their seats in advance, ensuring a hassle-free experience.
 With LynxCinema, movie lovers can enjoy the magic of cinema like never before.